nomin709/analysis_for_recipes/README.md

 **Significance Level:** 0.05

-<iframe
+<iframe src="assets/mcar_dist.html"></iframe>
-  src="assets/mcar_dist.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

 We observe that there are outliers in the "minutes" column, with some recipes taking over 1 million minutes to prepare.
 To improve the visualization and better understand the distribution between ratings that are missing and those that are not, we remove potential outliers by eliminating recipes with more than 4000 minutes of preparation time.
 This allows for a clearer distribution and better visualization of the data.

-<iframe
-  src="assets/mcar_dist_2.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-<iframe
+<iframe src="assets/mcar_dist_2.html"></iframe>
-  src="assets/mcar_emp.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

 We performed a permutation test on the dataset and collected the sample statistics.

+<iframe src="assets/mcar_emp.html"></iframe>

  The observed test statistic is 51.45, represented by the red line in the empirical distribution.
 Some sample statistics exceed the observed value.
 The p-value of 0.105 is greater than the significance level of 0.05.
 Therefore, we fail to reject the null hypothesis that the rating does not depend on minutes.

 ## Hypothesis Testing